kaizau/an-http-story/README.md

 ---

-\* Competition rules stipulate a game that's less than 13312 bytes minified and zipped, excluding one allowed external VR / WebGL framework.
+\* Competition rules stipulate a game that's less than 13312 bytes minified and zipped, excluding one allowed external VR / WebGL library.